 • The daily bag limit for yellow perch is 30 fish per angler on all Ohio waters of Lake Erie.

-• The trout and salmon daily bag limit is five fish per angler through Aug.
-31. The minimum size limit for trout and salmon is 12 inches.
+• The trout and salmon daily bag limit is two fish per angler.
+The minimum size limit for trout and salmon is 12 inches.

-Yellow perch fishing has been best around the Toledo water intake, south of “G” can of the Camp Perry firing range, west of Gull Island Shoal, southeast of Kelleys Island, and east of the Kelleys Island airport.
+Yellow perch fishing has been good when the weather has allowed.
+The best spots have been 1 to 3 miles off Little Cedar Point, around West Sister Island, north of Green Island, east of Kelleys Island, and between Kelleys Island and Marblehead.
 Perch spreaders with shiners fished near the bottom produce the most fish.

-Yellow perch fishing has been excellent.
-The best locations to fish include 40 feet and also 45-46 feet of water north of Edgewater Park, in 38-45 feet of water northwest of Fairport Harbor and in 47-48 feet of water north-northeast of Conneaut.
+Yellow perch fishing has been good within one mile of Huron and Vermilion.
+Farther east, fishing continues to be excellent with many limit catches.
+The best locations to fish are in 38-40 feet of water northwest of Edgewater along the Gold Coast, in 38-39 feet of water north of Wildwood State Park, in 52 feet of water northwest of Fairport Harbor, and in 57 feet of water north of Ashtabula.
 Perch spreaders with shiners fished near the bottom produce the most fish.
-Shore anglers are catching fish off the Cleveland Piers and at Headlands Beach Pier in Mentor out at the lighthouse.
-Anglers are using spreaders with shiners and the mornings and evenings have been best.
-Shore anglers are also catching rock bass off the Cleveland piers.
+The best shore fishing spots to try are the Cleveland Piers and at Headlands Beach Pier in Mentor and the Fairport Harbor Pier.
+Fair catches were reported this past week at Headlands Beach Pier and the Fairport Harbor Pier.
+Anglers are using crappie rigs and spreaders with shiners and the mornings and evenings have been best.

-The water temperature as of July 11 was 79 degrees off of Toledo and 76 degrees off of Cleveland, according to the nearshore marine forecast
+The water temperature as of Oct.
+16 was 53 degrees off of Toledo and 59 degrees off of Cleveland, according to the nearshore marine forecast.